Most Beautiful Places in Jamaica to Visit

 Although an island, it is a large one!
 It would take over six hours to cross from one side to the other.

-In addition, the majority of the island is rural and impoverished.
+Also, the majority of the island is rural and impoverished.
 The roads are poorly maintained and usually not lit at night – a car rental is not recommended.

 The best thing to do is use transfer services – I have used Jamaica Tours Limited for airport pickups and such, and I have used both Island Routes and Viator before for day trips and excursions.

-Things to pack for Jamaica
+Things to Pack for Jamaica

 The island is hot, year-round!
-Pack summer and beach clothes, both sandals and sneakers (depending on activities), bug spray, a raincoat (always a good idea if doing rainforest trekking), sunscreen, and sunglasses, as well as a basic first aid kit with over-the-counter meds.
+Pack summer and beach clothes, sandals and sneakers (depending on activities), bug spray, a raincoat (always a good idea if doing rainforest trekking), sunscreen, and sunglasses, as well as a basic first aid kit with over-the-counter meds.

 Where to stay in Jamaica